arbor-sim/arbor/doc/formats/default_parameters.rst

   * The initial internal and external concentrations of the 'ca', 'na' and 'k' ions.
   * The initial reversal potential of the 'ca', 'na' and 'k' ions.

-The reversal potential method is optional can be:
+The reversal potential method is optional.
+It can be:

-  * "constant"  (the reversal potential of an ion doesn't change during the simulation)
+  * "constant"  (the reversal potential of an ion doesn't change during the simulation.)
-  * "nernst"    (the reversal potential of an ion advances accoridng to the nernst equation)
+  * "nernst"    (the reversal potential of an ion advances accoridng to the nernst equation.)
   * any other string that represents the name of a valid :ref:`nmodl mechanism <mechanisms-revpot>` which describes the progression of the reversal potential.